-Before you even read this, I know what you’re thinking.
+Before you even read how to diy gold foil pillows, I know what you’re thinking.
 You’re all “Gemma, Halloween was on Tuesday, how can you be posting about Christmas already?”

 Well, listen… I love Christmas and if I can stretch it out for two whole months, I’m going to.